newaetech/CW305-Arm-DesignStart/README.md

 ```

 This will persist even if you restart your measurement.
 If you want to restart
-your measurment, you need to force the FPGA to reprogram adding the `force=True`
+your measurement, you need to force the FPGA to reprogram adding the `force=True`
 to your target instantiation.

 ```python